This popular exercise may not be for you.

 Squats are seen as that essential exercise to boost all areas of our gains, especially below the waist.
 But believe it or not, squats may not be the best thing for you.
 With our workouts and daily life pushing our bodies to the limit every single day, it can be hard not to see that squats won’t help.
 But in fact, because of that hard work, squats may start to put us in a difficult place physically if we do not prioritize form and the right approach to this exercise.

-The benefit to this exercise is that many variations exist to give us a better chance at seeing success.
+The benefit to this exercise is that many variations exist to give us a better chance at seeing success with legs.
 But still, squats hold a special place in a lifter’s heart as being one of those big three powerlifts that everyone talks about.
 How much you can squat has become almost like a calling card and at times to our detriment.
 Pushing yourself to the max has its benefits, but also drawbacks and it might be time to reconsider squatting.

 Let’s jump into this and see why it is best to potentially put squats to the side.
 These 5 reasons may be enough for you to say enough and start looking to other exercises or potential alternatives to give you the best chance at seeing success.